nusrenag/smart-parking-system/README.md

 ## 📌 Note

 This project has been successfully developed for educational purposes and aims to help understand the fundamental logic of real-world systems.

+## 📘 More Information

+For more detailed information about the system, you can review the *EEE308-termproject.pdf* report.